Cryptococcosis in Child

 However, the presence of cryptococcal infection does not imply abnormal immune status; perhaps a quarter of patients have no predisposing condition.
 The disease has a 2:1 male predilection (even prior to AIDS).

 Untreated disseminated disease is fatal.
-Mortality in AIDS patients is 10%-25%.
+Mortality in patients with AIDS is 10%-25%.

 Pediatric Patient Considerations: